-Our teams are focused on the future and improving shareholder returns.
-We are executing our strategy and are committed to improving profitability in fiscal year 2023.
-Our strategy is built on three pillars - Growth, Digital Transformation and Platform Design or "GDP".
-We will deliver the strategy by leveraging American Woodmark's culture and connection with our employees, customers, suppliers, and communities.
+We remain committed to executing our strategy in fiscal year 2024 which is built on three pillars - Growth, Digital Transformation and Platform Design or "GDP".
+We are delivering the strategy by leveraging American Woodmark's culture and connection with our employees, customers, suppliers, and communities.